 Many NCP participants’ efforts in being ambassadors for their home and host countries were ad hoc and organic, impeded by their lack of Indo-Pacific language competency and cultural literacy.

-The reform about creating a new language steam within the NCP recently announced by the government is a positive step.
+The reform about creating a new language stream within the NCP recently announced by the government is a positive step.
 Indo-Pacific language capability is vital to Australian students’ experiences in the region, their ongoing professional and inter-cultural growth, and to nurturing deeper and more sustained engagement with the Indo-Pacific.

 The new External Advisory Group of the NCP should also consider the following critical questions.